azwyane/blog/cl6yldlfa05jccqnv1kg24bcr.md

 cv2.waitKey(0)
 cv2.destroyAllWindows()
 ```
-In the followind code I will be using matplotlib.
+In the following code I will be using matplotlib.

 ```python